Welcome to your life after diets

 It's not your fault!
 Dieting is the single biggest cause of developing an eating issue.

 Dieting causes us to become pre-occupied with food and our weight.
 Dieting triggers a loss of control over eating as a normal, natural, biological, survival response.
-Overeating causes weight gain and weight gain causes further dieting, which is how we become dependant repeat-clients locked into the weight loss industry.
+Overeating causes weight gain and weight gain causes further dieting, which is how we become dependent repeat-clients locked into the weight loss industry.
 The last thing the weight loss industry wants us to do is get smart, get out and become 'unobsessed' with food and our weight – it’s not good for their profits.

 When we are no longer dieting and restricting, we will also no longer be rebounding by losing control and overeating, so the struggle will cease to exist.
 It is possible to release your emotional weight as a natural, long-term side-effect of embracing life as an intuitive eater and finally dealing with the core underlying issues of why you emotionally eat.
 It's not about the food.